RustaceansKenya/driver-development-book/README.md

 # driver-development-book

 This book explains driver development using Rust.
-You get to procedurally write a UART driver for a RISCV chip.
+You get to procedurally write a UART driver for a RISCV chip called ESP32C3.

-You do not need a physical chip to get through... but having one in the later chapters is highly encouraged so as to garner a more hands-on experience.
+You do not need a physical chip to get through... but having one is highly encouraged so as to garner a more hands-on experience.
+The chip costs less than 8 dollars.

 ### Why the UART?

 The UART driver was chosen because it is simple and hard at the same time.
-Both a beginner and an expert can learn a lot while writing it.
-For example, the beginner can write a minimal UART while the expert can write a fully functional concurrent driver.
-Because of this reason, a dev can iteratively work on this one project for a long time while improving on it and still manage to find it challenging on each iteration.
+Both a beginner and an experienced folk can learn a lot while writing it.
+For example, the beginner can write a minimal UART and concentrate on understanding the basics of firmware development; linking, flashing, logging, abstracting things in a standard way...
+The pseudo_expert on the other hand can write a fully functional concurrent driver while focusing on things like concurrency and parallelism.

+A dev can iteratively work on this one project for a long time while improving on it and still manage to find it challenging on each iteration.
+You keep on improving.

 Moreover, the UART is needed in almost all embedded devices that require some form of I/O; making it a necessary topic for firmware writers.